Does CBD Work for Tendonitis?

 Tendonitis is sometimes mistaken as arthritis because of the tendon’s proximity to the joints.
 While both conditions involve inflammation, the difference between the two is the source of inflammation.

-Arthritis is the inflammation of the joints and is characterized by joint pain.
+Arthritis is the inflammation of the bony aspect of joints and is characterized by joint pain.
 Meanwhile, tendonitis is the inflammation of the tendons characterized by difficulty in tendon movement.